dmulyalin/template-text-renderer/docs/source/Tutorials/Using TTR with Excel tables.rst

 Conclusion
 **********

-In a few seconds seconds with a single command TTR can produce network devices configurations out of excel table, that can be very powerful tool to streamline the process of building consistent configuration using a collection of tested and verified templates.
+In a few seconds with a single command TTR can produce network devices configurations out of excel table, that can be very powerful tool to streamline the process of building consistent configuration using a collection of tested and verified templates.
 Introducing fixes becomes easier, adding new devices becomes a matter of populating excel spreadsheet.
-Excel formulas can help to simplify editing, deleting, sorting and searching through your data.
+Excel features can help to simplify editing, deleting, sorting and searching through your data.

 Hope this tutorial was useful, thank you for reading.